eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/adoption-view.md

 ## Additional Resources

+### Tutorial & Whitepapers

+- There is a extensive tutorial on setting up and using an EDC in the context of the Catena-X dataspace in the [Tutorials](https://eclipse-tractusx.github.io/docs/tutorials/e2e) section of this website.
+- To find out more about the role of the Enablement Services (of which the Connector is one), the [Whitepaper "Enablement Services 101"](https://catena-x.net/fileadmin/_online_media_/231006_Whitepaper_EnablementServices.pdf) provides a very digestible high-level overview.

 ### Catena-X Standards

 The Connector KIT builds on the [Catena-X Standards][Catena-X-Standards-url].
 Every data consumer and provider in Catena-X is required to comply with these standards.
 The [EDC][edc-url] builds on the following standards: